zaccesss/zaccesss/README.md

 My technical development includes **C, C++, Python and Java** with knowledge of **microcontrollers, embedded systems, IoT fundamentals, PCB design, MATLAB, debugging and algorithmic thinking**.

-I am also expanding skills in **HTML, CSS, cloud computing, basic AI systems, cyber security and game development engines**.
+I am also expanding knowledge and skills in **HTML, CSS, cloud computing, basic AI systems, cyber security and game development engines**.
 I enjoy understanding how systems function internally and building projects that move from **concept to code to real output**.

 One example is my **4×4×4 NeoPixel LED Cube** which blends C++ logic, power budgeting and prototyping.